 Second quality about the Wimpy Kid books is as I said above, Jeff does not just only write a story but also creates a whole ecosystem around it for the readers.

 Moreover, the universe created by Jeff isn’t an alternate reality where everything remains stagnant.
 Especially the ages of the characters.
 The characters grow older from one book to another.
 Greg promotes from one standard to another.
-So despite being completely fictional, this is the feature from the real world that Jeff has borrowed and applied very well on his characters.
+So despite being completely fictional, this is the feature of the real world that Jeff has borrowed and applied very well to his characters.

 There’s a small problem though!